jimhigson/oboe.js/README.md

 * The [JsTestDriver](https://code.google.com/p/js-test-driver/) jar installed somewhere
 * [Grunt](http://gruntjs.com/) installed globally on your system
 * Node
 * Some kind of unix-like environment.
-On OSX or Linux you've got this already.
 On Windows, [cygwin](http://www.cygwin.com/) should do.

 An (test/slowserver/tenSlowNumbers.js)[example streaming http server] to test against can be found in the [test dir](/test).
 Unfortunately, JSTestDriver's proxying doesn't support streaming HTTP.
 To get arround this there is